 GLORY 40 4/29/17

 Mohammed El-Mir vs. Simon Santana 3R.
-High paced, all action contest from start to finish where both fighters had winning strategies, it was just a matter of who could impose theirs more.
-Santana started strong, stepping/circling right to get outside El-Mir's left leg where he could land a mix of overhand rights, right hooks, and low kicks around El-Mir's defenses.
+High paced, all action contest from start to finish where both fighters had winning strategies, it was just a matter of who could impose theirs more often.
+Santana started strong, circling right & taking a big quick step to get outside El-Mir's left leg where he could land a mix of overhand rights, right hooks, and low kicks around El-Mir's defenses.
 Santana was more active, and was landing more combinations, but El-Mir clearly had the power edge.
-Santana wobbled El-Mir 2 minutes in with a looping right, and flurried on him against the ropes, but El-Mir fought his way out of it.
-Round 1 was close to a 10-8 round for Santana, but El-Mir stepped it up in the 2nd, which I suppose could be said to be close to a 10-6 round for El-Mir, who had Santana on the canvas 3 times, though all were ruled slips.
+Santana wobbled El-Mir 2 minutes in with a looping right outside El-Mir's defenses, and flurried on him against the ropes, but El-Mir fought his way out of it.
+Round 1 was close to a 10-8 round for Santana with his flurry of big right hands, but El-Mir stepped it up in the 2nd, which I suppose could be said to be close to a 10-6 round for El-Mir, who had Santana on the canvas 3 times, though all were ruled slips.
 The change was El-Mir began pressing forward and landing big 1-2 combos down the middle rather than allowing Santana to use his movement & angle in when it was advantageous.
-Once El-Mir warmed up & got into his game of forward, down the middle pressure, Santana was forced to be much more reactive because he wasn't able to stop El-Mir's shots in between his block or damage him enough to keep him back.
-The first of the slips was a knockdown in my opinion, as although Santana was in the process of throwing a low kick which he finished after the punch connected, he was propelled off his feet from a solid right straight to the jaw.
+Santana had also become such a looping right hook merchant that once El-Mir warmed up & figured out how to take him out of his game by moving forward & applying direct down the middle pressure with the quicker, more compact right straights, Santana was forced to be much more reactive because he wasn't able to stop El-Mir's shots in between his block or damage him enough to keep El-Mir off him.
+The first of the slips was a knockdown in my opinion, as although Santana was in the process of throwing a low kick which he finished after the punch connected, he was propelled off his feet from a really clean, solid & powerful right straight to the jaw.
 El-Mir really kept the forward pressure on this round, and Santana was virtually forced to exchange with him to get El-Mir off him so he could escape safely.
-The weight of shot was increasingly the difference, as Santana still had a high volume output in the 3rd, but he was worn down from El-Mir's constant pressure from R2 onward, and was really struggling to keep El-Mir away & off him.
-The final 15 seconds, which Todd Grisham described as "swinging like Neanderthals", was crazy with El-Mir trying to finish with a big flurry of punches while Santana was trapped on the ropes, but Santana bombing back with right haymakers.
+Amazingly, El-Mir had a 47-46 landed advantage through 2, which you'd often see in a fight that was simply two really close, tough to score rounds, but it's really rare to see in a fight where, without a scored knockdown, each fighter had dominated a round.
+I'm not sure if El-Mir's conditioning was better or it was just that his style requires less energy, but his pressure & weight of shot were increasingly the differences in the fight, as Santana still had a high volume output in the 3rd, but he was worn down from El-Mir's constant pressure from R2 onward, and was really struggling to find a way to counteract El-Mir's adjustements & keep El-Mir away & off him.
+The final 15 seconds, which Todd Grisham described as "swing(ing) like Neanderthals", was crazy with El-Mir trying to finish with a big flurry of punches while Santana was trapped on the ropes, but Santana bombing back with right haymakers.
 Santana got buckled with a right hook at the same time he landed his own right hook.
-Just great action!
+Just great action, definitely the best fight of the first 4 GLORY shows of 2017!
 El-Mir won a unanimous decision.
 Very good match.

 Glory Middleweight Title Match: Jason Wilnis vs. Simon Marcus 5R.
 Wilnis vs. Marcus is such a compelling, difficult to score matchup because they can both be doing what they want to be simultaneously.
 Wilnis will constantly come forward & pressure, and is okay with taking strikes coming in, but does a very good job of blocking them & countering back.
 Wilnis' style does leave him prone to body shots, especially when he accomplishes his goal of getting inside, and Marcus was mainly scoring with these, while Wilnis had the advantage in head punches & low kicks.
-Despite Wilnis' pressure, Marcus was the more active fighter of the two because he's going to strike to maintain range or come in at the same time with a step knee.
-Wilnis was able to control the center & keep Marcus circling against the ropes.
+Despite Wilnis' pressure, Marcus was the more active fighter of the two because he's the better mover & is going to just circle away in a direction & come around with shots to the legs or body on that side.
+He's also going to strike to maintain range or come in at the same time with a step knee.
+Wilnis was able to control the center & keep Marcus circling against the ropes, but Marcus isn't going to allow himself to be cut off very often, so he's capable of winning the fight without needing to take Wilnis out of his pressure game.
 Most of the rounds could have gone either way because you had Wilnis dictating the pace, applying the pressure, & landing the more powerful shots, but Marcus getting off first & landing more often.
-Marcus probably won the 1st 2 rounds, but Wilnis' pressure slowed him in the 3rd.
-Rounds 3 & 4 were still very close with Marcus managing to be the more active fighter, but Wilnis clearly won the 5th on cardio, as Marcus' hands were sagging & he started taking too many clean shots to the face.
+It looked like Marcus' left body kicks were better than Wilnis' low kick responses, but after probably winning the 1st 2 rounds, it was Wilnis' pressure & power that began to slow Marcus in the 3rd.
+Rounds 3 & 4 were still very close with Marcus managing to be the more active fighter, but Wilnis clearly won the 5th on cardio, as Marcus' hands were sagging & he started taking too many clean shots to the face as he shifted more to a failed boxing strategy.
 Marcus was theoretically better staying on the outside & not getting pulled into a brawl, but at the end of round 4, he got frustrated & just started walking through Wilnis' blows & landed some big knees to the body.
 This should have been a Wilnis round, but Marcus might have impressed some judges by finally changing things up & closing more strongly.
-Wilnis was getting inside too easily in the 5th, as Marcus seemed to have to use all the energy he had left to keep circling away & didn't have much zip on the blows he did connect with.
-I thought Marcus probably won 48-47 the 1st time I watched it & Wilnis probably won 48-47 the 2nd time I watched it.
+Wilnis was getting inside too easily in the 5th, as Marcus was dramatically slower than at the outset to the point he seemed to have to use all the energy he had left to keep circling away, & thus didn't have much zip on the blows he did connect with.
+I thought Marcus probably won 48-47 the 1st time I watched it, but the 2nd & 3rd times I had Wilnis winning the last 3 rounds to take it 48-47.
 The stats back up the later, as Wilnis landed more in rounds 3-5, and although that's not an accurate measure on it's own, it holds more weight in a fight like this where Wilnis is clearly the more powerful striker.
+What made the fight difficult to score is Marcus was landing more & cleaner, but Wilnis was landing harder & was just the much more consistent fighter over the 15 minutes, declining maybe 15% from the 1st to the 5th whereas Marcus started great & just looked the slicker more fluid fighter, but probably declined 60% by the end of the fight, and certainly some of the credit for that has to go to Wilnis' power & ability to keep walking Marcus down.
 Marcus won a split decision 48-47, 47-48, 49-46, 46-49, 48-47.
-With the winner alternating & title changing hands, the idea of these guys stopping at a trilogy are probably out the window.
+With the winner alternating & title changing hands, the idea of these guys stopping at a trilogy is probably out the window, which I'm certainly okay with.
 Good match.